• Skip to primary navigation

 ingredients for filet marinade.

-• The steak marinade is made with simple ingredients: low sodium soy sauce, worcestershire sauce, garlic, brown sugar and balsamic or Italian dressing.
+• The steak marinade is made with simple ingredients: low sodium soy sauce, Worcestershire sauce, garlic, brown sugar and balsamic or Italian dressing.

 beef filet medallions, salt,pepper, olive oil, butter.